kubevirt/kubevirt.github.io/_posts/2018-05-16-Use-GlusterFS-Cloning-with-KubeVirt.markdown

 (...)
 ```

- you can create a cloned pvc with the following yaml ( note that we simply indicate a clone request in the annotations)
+A cloned pvc can be created with the following yaml ( note that we simply indicate a clone request in the annotations)

 ```
 apiVersion: v1